imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 >Keep both height and width attributes blank|Image is loaded in its original actual size
 >one of size attributes are filled|image size will be changed proportionally
->Both size attributes are filled|image is loaded in its predefined layout substitute-to use something or someone instead of another thing or person
+>Both size attributes are filled|image is loaded in its predefined layout happen to be-is

+substitute-to use something or someone instead of another thing or person

-shiny-A shiny surface is bright because it reflects light.
+shiny-bright because it reflects light.

 pensive-thinking in a quiet way, often with a serious expression on your face